Runscope users, welcome to BlazeMeter!

 - Login to Runscope normally.
 As soon as you do so, you will automatically be directed to your new BlazeMeter login screen.

 - Reset your password.
 At the BlazeMeter login screen, you will be prompted to reset your existing Runscope password.
 This will only happen the first time you login.
-Follow this guide for a detailed explanation of this one-time reset process.

 - You're ready to go!
 Your existing Runscope login is now your BlazeMeter login.